Back to Disciplines

 A rising trend can mean real budget, but it can also mean teams are rebuilding, reorging, or replacing burned-out generalists.
 The candidate needs evidence before donating strategy, writing samples, and campaign ideas to a vague process.

-Marketing is louder than the broader market, but not automatically kinder.
+Marketing is louder than the public discipline benchmark, but not automatically kinder.

-Compared with the full tracked discipline set, marketing has a stronger remote share and better salary visibility than average, but that does not solve the real pain.
+Compared with this public discipline page set, marketing has a stronger remote share and better salary visibility than average, but that does not solve the real pain.
 Candidates still have to decode channel scope, manager expectations, portfolio asks, hidden execution load, and whether the company is hiring for strategy or searching for a one-person department.

-The broader tracked market is 8.3% remote.
+This public discipline set is 4.7% remote.
 Marketing beats that, but most roles still carry location gravity.

-Market-wide salary visibility is 25.4%.
+Set-wide salary visibility is 18.7%.
 Marketing is better than average, but still leaves most candidates guessing.

 A JobsJudo-style illustration of noisy marketing vanity metrics splitting away from clean evidence lanes.